wetube/bitcloud/Contributing.md

 ### CODE

-Try to follow the whatever coding there is when editing code
+Try to follow the same format of coding there is when editing code

 * Publicly available functions and types are prefixed with `bc_`, and macros with`BC_`.